-- (2) If a clause provides that a provision of this Code applies in relation to standard retail contracts or that the clause is a minimum requirement in relation to standard retail contracts: - (a) the provision is a term or condition decided by the Commission for the purpose of section 36(1) of the Electricity Industry Act and section 43(1) of the Gas Industry Act in relation to relevant customers who purchase energy under a standard retail contract;62 and indemnities respectively, should also apply to Standard Retail Contracts.
-The model terms and conditions set out in Schedule 1 are consistent with the requirements under clauses 16 and 17 of the ERC v10 despite the fact that they are not set out directly in the NERR.
-This clause is intended to have the effect that a retailer cannot introduce a clause into its Standard Retail Contract which would be inconsistent with the model terms and conditions and therefore prohibits the retailer introducing a clause limiting its liability or including an indemnity described in clauses 51 and 52.
+- (2) If a clause provides that a provision of this Code applies in relation to standard retail contracts or that the clause is a minimum requirement in relation to standard retail contracts: - (a) the provision is a term or condition decided by the Commission for the purpose of section 36(1) of the Electricity Industry Act and section 43(1) of the Gas Industry Act in relation to relevant customers who purchase energy under a standard retail contract; and and conditions and therefore prohibits the retailer introducing a clause limiting its liability or including an indemnity described in clauses 51 and 52.

-59 This clause is equivalent to section 25(4) of the NERL.
+$^{65}$ This clause is equivalent to section 25(4) of the NERL.